isomerpages/nyp-sirs/_digital-programmes/masterclasses-&-workshops/Responsive Website Design to Elevate Customer Experience and Enhance Conversions.md

 <h4>Outline</h4>
 * Formulate an optimised website strategy by determining the critical business elements
 * Create an optimised website design by applying the planning and development of each key stage
 * Develop an SEO-optimised website by ensuring that the SEO technical structure is in place alongside a data-driven content strategy
 * Design and build optimised and responsive WordPress webpages through use of the Elementor’s templates and features

 <h4>Who Should Attend</h4>
+<p>Business Owners, Entrepreneurs, Digital/Social Commerce
-<p>Individuals (home-based business, digital/social commerce solopreneurs), New Business Owners, Entrepreneurs, Junior/Mid-Level Marketers, Growth Performance Marketers, and Career Switchers.</p>
+Solopreneurs, Junior/Mid-Level Marketers, and Career Switchers</p>

 <h4>Duration</h4>
 <p>3 days (9am - 6pm daily)<br>